CompBioLj/COVID_GEMs_and_MEMs/README.md

 * [`Lung.sh`](/Code/Linux/Lung.sh): Downloads the Lung RNA-seq fastq files and generate the quantification with kallisto.

 ## Model extraction (Matlab)
-* [`Main.m`](/Code/Matlab/Main.m): A script that allows the user to choose a dataset and a MEM used in the extraction process.
+* [`Main.m`](/Code/Matlab/Main.m): A script that allows the user to choose a dataset and a model extraction method for the extraction process.
 * [`generate_iMAT.m`](/Code/Matlab/generate_iMAT.m): A function that generates a healthy and an infected model with the iMAT algorithm.
 * [`generate_GIMME.m`](/Code/Matlab/generate_GIMME.m): A function that generates a healthy and an infected model with the GIMME algorithm.
 * [`generate_INIT.m`](/Code/Matlab/generate_INIT.m): A function that generates a healthy and an infected model with the GIMME algorithm.